-Lesotho Prime Minister Fails To Appear In Court To Face Charges In Wife's Murder
+Lesotho Prime Minister Fails To Appear In Court To Face Charges In 1st Wife's Murder

-A murder that shocked Lesotho has become more shocking still: Police say Prime Minister Thomas Thabane will be charged in the killing of his estranged wife.
+A homicide that shocked Lesotho has become more shocking still: Police say Prime Minister Thomas Thabane will be charged in the killing of his estranged wife.

 But rather than appear in court as he was supposed to Friday, the 80-year-old leader has gone to South Africa to seek medical treatment.
-"He's not fled the country," Thabane's son, Potlako, told Reuters.
+"He's not fled the country," Thabane's son Potlako told Reuters.
 The prime minister's office says he will go to court when he returns.

-"We shall wait until he becomes available and we shall arrange that he comes here and appears before the court of law and be formally charged," Deputy Commissioner of Police Paseka Mokete told Al Jazeera.
+"We shall wait until he becomes available and we shall arrange that he comes here and appears before the court of law and be formally charged," Deputy Commissioner of Police Paseka Mokete told Al-Jazeera.

 "We have a very strong case against the prime minister ... which we are going to present before the court of law which actually implicates the prime minister to the crime," Mokete told the network.